react-native-camera/react-native-camera/docs/RNCamera.md

  - `skipProcessing` (android only, boolean).
 This property skips all image processing on android, this makes taking photos super fast, but you loose some of the information, width, height and the ability to do some processing on the image (base64, width, quality, mirrorImage, exif, etc)

+- `doNotSave` (boolean true or false).
+Use this with `true` if you do not want the picture to be saved as a file to cache.
+If no value is specified `doNotSave:false` is used.
+If you only need the base64 for the image, you can use this with `base64:true` and avoid having to save the file.

 The promise will be fulfilled with an object with some of the following properties: